- The CAEN Lab Software Environment (CLSE) for Windows currently uses 64-bit Microsoft Windows 10.

 - Students log in using their University of Michigan (U-M) uniqname and UMICH password.

 - The CLSE for Windows is available in many locations across campus.

 - Computers are managed, monitored, and patched regularly for security.

 - The operating system and software versions are updated each year during the Summer term.

-The CLSE for Windows uses 64-bit Microsoft Windows 10, which is optimized for launching CAEN-licensed applications via the Cloudpaging software-on-demand service.
+The CLSE for Windows uses 64-bit Microsoft Windows 10 1809 Enterprise, which is optimized for launching CAEN-licensed applications via the AppsAnywhere software-on-demand service.

 Students log into the CLSE for Windows using their U-M uniqname and UMICH password.
 This is the same username/password combination that is used to access many other campus services, such as Wolverine Access and MWireless.